 Native to Dallas, Nick Scott graduated from the University of Texas at Austin with a BS in Radio-Television-Film.
-In 2009 he began his improv training at the Upright Citizens Brigade Theater in Los Angeles, CA. After moving back to Dallas, Nick enrolled in then graduated from the Dallas Comedy House training program.
-Now, in addition to performing with multiple groups, now teaches improv classes at DCH.
-In addition to his training at UCB and DCH, Nick has been coached by or taken workshops from instructors from iO Chicago, The Annoyance, The Second City, The PIT, The New Movement, and Four Day Weekend, HUGE Theater, Improv Boston, Coldtowne Theater, and more.
+In 2009 he began his improv training at the Upright Citizens Brigade Theater in Los Angeles, CA. After moving back to Dallas, Nick enrolled in and graduated from the Dallas Comedy House improv training program.
+Now, in addition to performing with multiple groups, he teaches improv and sketch classes at DCH.
+Additionally, Nick has been coached by or taken workshops from instructors from all over the US.

-In addition to improv, Nick has co-written and performed in two sketch shows with the troupe Atlantic Pacific Billy: ‘Hired Gun’ a workplace comedy sketch show inspired by Top Gun, and ‘Good Morning Apocalypse’ a sketch show centered around the end of the Mayan calendar.
+Nick directed the first ever DCH student sketch review ‘Great!
+Expectations’ and the DCH sketch revue ‘Sixth Floored.’
+He has co-written and performed in three sketch shows: ‘Various Artists’ inspired by the mixtapes we give each other, ‘Hired Gun’ a workplace comedy sketch show inspired by Top Gun, and ‘Good Morning Apocalypse’ a sketch show centered around the end of the Mayan calendar.

 With Noa Gavin, he is the co-author of the novel ‘Practical Applications for Multiverse Theory’, available in April 2016 form Inkshares Publishing.

 CURRENT IMPROV TROUPES: Manick (the longest-running troupe at DCH), Cupcake, STAN, and Wheel of Formats.